hbc/NGS_Data_Analysis_Course/sessionI/lessons/05_permissions_and_environment_variables.md

 **In closing, permissions and environment variables, especially $PATH, are very useful and important concepts to understand in the context of UNIX and HPC.**

 ---

+*This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
+All instructional material is made available under the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0).*

-*The materials used in this lesson was derived from work that is Copyright © Software Carpentry (http://software-carpentry.org/).
+* *The materials used in this lesson was derived from work that is Copyright © Software Carpentry (http://software-carpentry.org/).
 All Software Carpentry instructional material is made available under the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0).*